-The FFDCA defines "articles (other than food) into 1116 off at the destate of any function of the body of man or other animals" as drugs.
+The FFDCA defines "articles (other than feed) intended to affect the charter of any function of the body of man or other animals" as drugs.
 An rDNA construct that is in a GE animal and is intended to affect the animal's structure or function meets the definition of an animal drug, whether the animal is intended for food, or used to produce another substance.
 Developers of these animals must demonstrate that the construct and any new products expressed from the inserted construct are safe for the health of the GE animal and, if they are food animals, for food consumption.